2018 Horizon Air Bombardier Q400 incident: Incident

-He spoke of wanting to do "a couple maneuvers to see what it [the aircraft] can do", and requested the coordinates of an orca that had been brought to national attention, saying, "I want to go see that guy."
+He spoke of wanting to do "a couple maneuvers to see what [the aircraft] can do", and requested the coordinates of an orca that had been brought to national attention, saying, "I want to go see that guy."
 He stated that he did not want to hurt anyone, and in the final minutes of the communication apologized to his friends and family.
 Near the end of the flight, the aircraft performed a barrel roll over Puget Sound, recovering approximately 10 ft above the water.
 A veteran pilot said the maneuver "seemed pretty well executed, without either stalling or pulling the wings off."
-When an air traffic controller requested he land the plane after this maneuver, he said "I don't know.
+When an air traffic controller requested he land the plane after this maneuver, he said: "I don't know.
 I don't want to.
 I was kind of hoping that was gonna be it, you know?"
 He added that he "wasn't really planning on landing it."

 The two F-15s attempted to direct the aircraft toward the Pacific Ocean and did not fire at it.
-The Q400 ultimately crashed at 20:43 local time on Ketron Island in Puget Sound, Pierce County, Washington, killing the occupant and destroying the aircraft.
+The Q400 ultimately crashed at 20:43 local time on Ketron Island in Puget Sound, Pierce County, Washington, killing Russell and destroying the aircraft.
 A tow boat crew was the first to respond.
-Delayed by the need to wait to catch the Steilacoom–Anderson Island ferry, fire fighters from West Pierce Fire and Rescue and other nearby departments arrived on the island about an hour and a half after the crash, where they then contended with the island's thick brush.
-The fire burned a 2 acre area, but was extinguished by the following morning.
+Delayed by the need to wait to catch the Steilacoom–Anderson Island ferry, firefighters from West Pierce Fire and Rescue and other nearby departments arrived on the island about an hour and a half after the crash, where they then contended with the island's thick brush.
+The fire burned a 2 acre area, but it was extinguished by the following morning.
 No injuries were reported to residents of the sparsely populated island even though the crash site was close to at least one cabin, which was occupied at the time of the incident.